Meet Our Team

 Recovery Coach

-Christie graduated from the accelerated program at Becker College in 2020 as a Summa Cum Laude, holding a Bachelor degree in psychology with a concentration in Alcohol and Drug Counseling.
-She found her passion as a recovery coach and completed training from CCAR in 2021, along with certifications in Crisis Intervention Team (CIT) and as a Certified Mental Health First Aider.
+Christie graduated Summa Cum Laude from the accelerated program at Becker College in 2020, as well as holding a BA in psychology with a concentration in Alcohol and Drug Counseling.
+She found her passion as a recovery coach and completed training from CCAR in 2021, along with certifications in Crisis Intervention Team and as a Certified Mental Health First Aider.
 She worked with CIT officers to support individuals facing addiction crises and later specialized in working with pediatric and adolescent patients in an inpatient facility.
 These experiences deepened her understanding of addiction, mental illness, and trauma.

 Christie is an advocate for mental health awareness and accessibility.
 Drawing from her own lived experiences, including generational addiction and trauma, homelessness, and single motherhood, she brings authenticity to her work.
 Her dedication to supporting diverse communities, particularly women and children, and her volunteerism at Central New England Equine Rescue reflect her holistic approach to recovery and empowerment.